okeeffed/cheat-sheets/GraphQL/GraphQL.md

 	}
 ```

-GraphQL also knows not to rerun the same query twice too.
+The GraphQL helper also knows not to rerun the same query twice too.